-The Mennonite Story endeavours to creatively and respectfully share history and culture while fostering conversation and reflection from a faith perspective.
+The Mennonite Story Interpretive Centre strives to creatively and respectfully share history and culture while fostering conversation and reflection from a faith perspective.

-This multimedia, wheelchair accessible, interpretive centre continues to spark the interest of diverse visitors from across Canada and more than 65 countries, with visits numbering nearly 30,000 annually.
+This multimedia, wheelchair accessible facility continues to spark the interest of diverse visitors from across Canada and more than 65 countries, with visits numbering more than 26,000 annually.
+Ask them about audio tours available in 9 languages.